BlueBrain/morphoclass/README.md

 # Examples

-MorphoClass functionalities can be accessed using either a command line interface or by import `morphoclass` as a Python module and using it as a library.
+MorphoClass functionalities can be accessed using either a command line interface or by importing `morphoclass` as a Python module and using it as a library.

 ## Command line interface